Walavouchey/osu-wiki/news/2026/2026-06-22-lelas-tech-cup-3-results.md

 ![LTC 3 podium](/wiki/shared/news/2026-06-22-lelas-tech-cup-3-results/podium.png)

 Beneath the whispering boughs of the forest, the top three circles of wanderers now stand among the stars of the woodland.

-Your journey through this tournament was not a simple walk beneath the leaves, but an expedition through the deepest parts of the wilderness.
+Your journey through this tournament was not a simple walk beneath the leaves.
 You crossed forgotten paths tangled with roots and thorned vines, faced trials hidden beneath the shadows of towering pines, and endured nights where even the stars seemed swallowed by the endless woods.
-Yet through every battle and every moment where the forest itself seemed determined to test your resolve, you continued onward.

 Many entered these woods seeking glory, but only a rare few possessed the strength to climb beyond the roots and ruins.
 With every match you conquered, your footsteps echoed farther through the trees.

-Now your names shall live among the old stories whispered through the woodland for seasons to come.
-The moss covered stones will remember the rhythm of your matches.
+The moss-covered stones will remember the rhythm of your battles.
 The branches overhead will sway with tales of your determination long after the final lanterns fade into darkness.
 The forest remembers its victors, and tonight, it remembers you.

 ## Grand Finals recap